Welcome To Hell

 There are certain things that narcissists just can’t and simply don’t handle well.
 You taking your power back, is one of them.
 So be prepared when you make the conscious decision to walk away what that’s going to look like…

-The moment a narcissist can pick up on the fact you’ve moved on with your life, or that you’re adjusting to their finalized departure… you won’t have to ever question “will they come back?”
+The moment a narcissist picks up on the fact that you’ve moved on with your life, or that you’re adjusting to their finalized departure, you won’t have to ever question “Will they come back?”
 Ha!
 Oh they will!
 And they do.

 So, you finally decide to put your foot down.
 You’re not going back.
 You make that point very clear.
-The narcissist will once again deplete you; remind you that since you just made him/ her take a major blow to the gut they didn’t really want you back anyways and pretend to go their own way; unphased.
-Sorry, to burst your bubble… but this isn’t the end either.
+The narcissist, will once again, deplete you.
+They will remind you that since you just made them take a major blow to the gut with your rejection, that they didn’t really want you back anyways and pretend to go their own way; unfazed.
+Sorry to burst your bubble… but this isn’t the end either.

 A Narcissist will “hoover” over you.
 This means that they will do anything and everything in their power to disrupt any progress or progression you’ve made.
 Regardless of what they might be telling you, they want you to be sad, lonely, miserable, and unhappy when you are without them.
 They want you to come running and pleaded your way back to them.
 They want your only source of happiness, joy, or fulfillment to come from them, and them only.